RallyTechServices/utils-ancestor-pi-app-filter/README.md

 * Dispatch a `select` event when the selected portfolio item is changed (or a publisher has changed selections)
 * Make the current portfolio item available as a Rally.data.wsapi.Filter relative to a given type.
 (e.g. An Epic ancestor for a HierarchicalRequirement becomes `PortfolioItem.Parent = /portfolioitem/epic/1234`)
+* Make the current project scope setting available as a function call.
 * If the given type doesn't have the selected portfolio item type as an ancestor, a null filter is returned `(ObjectID = 0)`.
 * To ensure the filter is fully initialized, the appliation should wait for the `ready` event before